 The main principle of Sandplay Therapy is the “free and protected space” in the tray and in the therapeutic relationship.
 Just as the body is innately equipped to mend physical wounds given appropriate conditions, the psyche too carries inherent healing capacities.
 Sandplay Therapy supports the conditions for our inborn resilience with opportunities for:

 Expression: As an external expression of our inner world, the sand, tray and miniatures offer an avenue of communication and understanding beyond the verbal.

 Creation: The act of molding sand and building with miniatures is creating with our hands.
-This experience of embodiment in self-led activity is an invitation, primarily to enjoyment, perhaps further as a counterpoint to states of helplessness and dissociation common in trauma.
+This experience of embodied and self-led activity is an invitation, primarily to enjoyment, and perhaps further, to internal places of initiative and action.
+These moments of will and execution can be a healing counterpoint to states of helplessness and dissociation associated with trauma.